McCarthy: Biden impeachment inquiry ‘natural step forward’ following GOP probes

 Hunter Biden is being investigated by federal authorities separate from the House Republicn probes.
 Earlier this month, Attorney General Merrick Garland appointed David Weiss as special counsel after a plea deal on tax and gun charges fell apart during an initial hearing on the matter.

-Republicans have criticized that deal, despite it no longer being upheld, while federal investigators seek to charge Hunter Biden either in Washington, D.C. or California after the tax charges in Delaware were dismissed in order to being charges against him elsewhere.
+Republicans have criticized that deal, despite it no longer being upheld, while federal investigators seek to charge Hunter Biden either in Washington, D.C., or California after the tax charges in Delaware were dismissed in order to bring charges against him elsewhere.

 “We also have a DOJ that gave — tried to give a sweetheart deal to Hunter Biden, and the judge said no,” McCarthy said.